laravel/jetstream-docs/src/stacks/livewire.md

 :::tip Livewire Documentation

 Before using the Livewire stack, you are strongly encouraged to review the entire [Livewire documentation](https://livewire.laravel.com)

+Note that when using/upgrading to JetStream v4, you should also be using Livewire v3
 :::

 ## Components